tl;dr : A quick and dirty bio Executive summary for those in a hurry

 I have found that complexity is a great framework for thinking about not just crises, but issues, reputation, identity, social media, community... pretty much any communication context that involves a large number of actors.

-These days I'm working on projects that address, for example, the privacy implications of a complex media environment; definitions of relationships and community in a complex system; and using complexity as a theoretical framework for applying epidemiological concepts and methods to understand crisis situations.
+These days I'm working on projects that address, for example, the privacy implications of a complex media environment; of identity construction in complex organizations that need to negotiate multiple identities and interact with numerous, sometimes conflicting stakeholder groups in interconnected online spaces; and using complexity as a theoretical framework for applying epidemiological concepts and methods to understand crisis situations.
 (See the Lit Review section for more about my current work in progress.)

-I've become especially interested in examining nonprofit organizations and the complex systems in which they operate: the role of social media in building relationships, the particular dynamics of connections with constituents, and the importance of understanding the multiple narratives created by nonprofit organizations, their supporters, and the broader cultural context.
+I've become especially interested in examining politically polarizing lobby organizations and the complex systems in which they operate: the role of social media in building relationships, the particular dynamics of connections with constituents, and the importance of understanding the multiple narratives created by such organizations, their supporters, and the broader cultural context.

 I try to keep my Academia.edu profile up to date, and enjoy connecting with fellow thought adventurers over there.